 Not necessarily.
 The closings here are straightforward, and only a small percentage of closings use more than one attorney.
 Some folks choose to use an attorney from their home country to review the documents – but they know nothing of the laws here and what is needed.
 Also, they cannot register the sale and the Documents need to be in Spanish.
 Really, the attorney who is going to aid you best is one from Costa Rica, who knows how to handle a real estate closing here with all the details required by the national laws here.
 Our Agents attend every closing, to double check everyone’s work, and aid you in the process as well.
 All our attorneys are bilingual and offer you the contracts in English as well as Spanish.

 Can I borrow money from a Costa Rican bank?

 Not easily, and not cheaply, and only if you are a resident or a citizen.
 Interest rates are high and reading through the requirements (in Spanish) could make you dizzy.
 Some homeowners offer owner financing for select buyers with great credentials, and this option is growing in the expat markets due to the lack of funding here.
-Most folks, however, finance their purchase through a mortgage or line of credit on their primary residence – a majority of sales here are cash.
+Most folks, however, finance their purchase through a mortgage or line of credit on their primary residence in their home country- and use the cash to purchase here.

 What about squatters rights?